 Primary prevention

-The following preventive measures are recommended for people in an area affected by an outbreak:[78]
+The following preventive measures are recommended for people living in or traveling to an area affected by an outbreak.[1]

-• Avoid contact with semen from a man who has recovered from Ebola virus infection, until testing confirms the virus is no longer present
+• Avoid contact with semen from someone who has recovered from Ebola disease until testing shows the virus is no longer present

-• Avoid contact with nonhuman primates, forest antelopes, and bats, including body fluids or raw meat prepared from these or unknown animals
+• Avoid contact with bats, forest antelopes, and primates, and blood, fluids, or raw meat from these animals (or other unknown animals)

 If infection is suspected based on initial screening, immediate isolation is warranted before any further workup is carried out.
 This is crucial to reduce contact with other patients and healthcare workers while the patient is being investigated.
 Isolation measures should be continued until the patient has tested negative.[79]